-This law requires a license to provide nutrition care, and only dietitians and certain nutritionists can apply for and be granted that license.
-However, as of 2022 the state has an exemption which allows for holistic practitioners to work with less restriction.
+This law requires a license to provide medical nutrition therapy.
+Only dietitians and certain nutritionists can apply for and be granted that license.
+However, as of 2022, state law increased exemptions allowing holistic practitioners to work with greater clarity and fewer restrictions.

-As of 2022 the state now allows anyone without a license to provide: “general nonmedical nutrition information, nutrition recommendations for prevention and wellness, health coaching, holistic and wellness education, guidance, motivation, behavior change management, nonmedical weight control, or other nutrition care services provided that any such services..” – so long as they do not attempt to diagnose, treat, or cure (practuce MNT) or use a protected title.
+As of 2022, the state now allows anyone without a license to provide: “general nonmedical nutrition information, nutrition recommendations for prevention and wellness, health coaching, holistic and wellness education, guidance, motivation, behavior change management, nonmedical weight control, or other nutrition care services provided that any such services..” – so long as they do not attempt to practice Medical Nutrition Therapy, or use a protected title.

-The law does not restrict any person (including a licensed acupuncturist) from providing oral nutrition information as an operator or employee at a health food store or similar business.
-It also does not restrict a person from providing written nutrition information with the marketing or distribution of those products.
+The law does not restrict providing nutrition information as an operator or employee at a health food store or similar business.
 This information can include:

 - Explanations of federally regulated label claims